Frix Michelier: Allied landings in North Africa

 Michelier was warned of the upcoming Allied landing in Morocco by General Antoine Béthouart.
 However, Michelier and Noguès gave no credibility to the information given.
 He informed Noguès (who also received information from Béthouart) of the lack of confirmation of this potential Allied operation, while nevertheless knowing that a convoy is passing Gibraltar towards the east.
 After the landing on the 8th, Michelier coordinated the defense and did not stop the fire until 11 November.
 He continued resisting even after receiving a telegram from the Commander-in-Chief of the French Armed Forces Admiral François Darlan to stop resisting.
 Michelier believed that Darlan was already captured thereby invalidating him from issuing orders.
 Additionally, Michelier had received orders from Darlan two weeks earlier that he was to hold out until the end if the allies attacked.
 He also received information from Admiral Gabriel Auphan, the Secretary of the Navy, indicating that Vichy French leader Marshal Philippe Pétain wished for Michelier to resist an Allied invasion to the fullest extent, should one occur.

 After the ceasefire, Michelier was more cooperative with the Allies, even wishing to repair both Allied and French damaged ships to resume fighting against the Germans.
 Under Darlan's orders, he retained the role commander in chief of the navy in the Atlantic.
 However, after Darlan's assassination, he was dismissed from his position and placed on leave that June.
 After clashes with Admiral Philippe Auboyneau in May, Free French leader Charles de Gaulle requested his replacement; Michelier was relieved of his duties on 7 July 1943 and was automatically retired in December of the same year.

 After the war

-Michelier was brought before a French court on the charges of treason, but he was able to get case dismissed on the grounds he was carrying out the orders of the Admiralty.
-He testified during Noguès treason trial before the French High Court.
+After the war, Michelier was brought before a French court on charges of treason, but he was able to get the case against him dismissed on the grounds that he was carrying out the orders of the Admiralty.
+He testified during Noguès's treason trial before the French High Court.
 Michelier died in 1966 in Toulouse.